 Somerset Partial Hospitalization Programs

 A partial hospitalization program will allow you to live at home, but you will likely have to attend treatment every day for five to eight hours of recovery activities.
 This type of treatment generally includes group therapy, recovery education, and recovery meetings.
-PHP can be used as a mid-level step within a larger treatment plan, but it can also be utilized by someone looking for a less intense program to treat a more mild addiction.
-If you think partial hospitalization is right for you, there are Somerset drug treatment facilities that offer PHP.
+PHP can be used as a mid-level step within a larger treatment plan, but it can also be utilized by someone looking for a less intense program to treat a milder addiction.
+If you think partial hospitalization is right for you, there are drug treatment facilities that offer PHP.

 Somerset Outpatient Treatment Programs

 With an outpatient program, you live at home, a halfway house or another safe environment while traveling to the treatment center a few times each week for treatment.
 Outpatient sessions may consist of group counseling, recovery lectures or meetings such as AA and NA.
 Outpatient therapy can be used as another step in a long-term treatment plan or as a starting point for someone with a less severe substance use problem and a short history of substance misuse.
-There are a variety of options for outpatient drug rehab in Somerset, KY and surrounding areas.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.